cfrederica/bocas_diet/README.md

 # Bocas diet analysis — code

 **Description**
+**Status — work in progress**

+**The code is currently incomplete and is being actively updated.** A citable snapshot (GitHub release and DOI) will be created and linked here and on Dryad upon formal publication.
+Last updated: 2025-12-18

 **This repository contains the R scripts used to perform the analyses for the study _Dietary resilience of coral reef fishes to habitat degradation_.** Clever et al. 2025, Journal of Animal Ecology.
 The code in the `code/` folder performs data inspection, cleaning, analysis, and figure generation.
-This README is a preliminary overview — final documentation and a citable release (DOI) will be provided with the published paper.
+This README is a preliminary overview

 - Repo structure: scripts live in `code/`